hcji/ProSAP/ReadMe.md

         sudo spctl --master-disable

 ProSAP has been test on Windows 7, Windows 10, Windows 11, Ubuntu 20.04 and MacOS 10.15.7.
 However, it does not work on Windows XP.
+**If you have trouble in installation, the most possible reason is from the R program.
+Then you can try the Preview version**

 **Preview version:**

 Preview version is only support Windows platform, which includes new features under testing:
-* R software is no longer necessary
+* R software is no longer necessary (but functional limited)
 * Better volcano figure with labels

 Preview version is upload via Baidu cloud drive, and will update very frequently.